getsentry/sentry-docs/src/collections/_documentation/data-management/event-grouping/grouping-enhancements.md

   - `path:**/project/**.c`: matches on all files under `project` with a `.c` extension
   - `path:**/vendor/foo/*.c`: matches on vendor/foo without sub folders
   - `path:**/*.c`: matches on `foo.c` as well as `foo/bar.c`.
 - `module`: is similar to `path` but matches on the module.
-This is not used for Native, but it is used for Javascript, Python, and similar platforms.
+This is not used for Native, but it is used for JavaScript, Python, and similar platforms.
 Matches are case sensitive, and normal globbing is available.
 - `function`: matches on a function, and is case sensitive with normal globbing.
 - `function:myproject_*` matches all functions starting with `myproject_`
 - `function:malloc` matches on the malloc function